 Sometimes the problems are difficult to solve in closed form solutions (where a failure free interval exists).
 Others are difficult to solve where the probability of failure is very low and a very large number of iterations must be run to get an answer that is not zero.

-Consider the gust loads in Figure 3.
-The X-axis is give in g-loads.
+Consider the gust loads in Figure 3 where the X-axis is give in g-loads.
 The data recorded was the maximum positive g-load from each of 23 flights.
-The plot as made in WinSMITH Weibull software.
+The plot as made in SuperSMITH Weibull software.
+The Gumbel upper distribution is used because high g-loads are very important for airplanes.
+(Notice the results from hand-made plots from 1954 are slightly different results than when computers are used.

 Figure 3: Gust Loads Described With A Gumbel Upper Distribution

 The PDF curve of the load is described in Figure 4.
-The data was generated from WinSMITH Weibull and plotted in WinSMITH Visual.
+The data was generated from SuperSMITH Weibull and plotted in SuperSMITH Visual.
 Notice the long tail to the right with this actual data from a 1954 NACA document.

 Figure 4: Gust Loads As A PDF

 Strengths were obtained and plotted in a Weibull plot in Figure 5.
-Again, note the X-axis is shown in g-loads and the failure free interval is 2.939.
+Again, note the X-axis is shown in g-loads and the failure free interval is 2.939 g-loads.

 Figure 5: 3-Parameter Weibull Strength Plot

-This strength curves is selected on purpose because of it’s calculation difficulties.
+This strength curves is selected on purpose because of the calculation difficulties.

 The PDF for Figure 5 is shown in Figure 6.